 - Pregnancy (pregnancy-associated) in up to 2% of cases.
 This is probably associated with hormonal changes, but further research is required.
-On very rare occasions, Sweet’s syndrome can also be triggered by contraception – levonorgestrel/ethinyl estradiol (Triphasil) and levonorgestrel-releasing intrauterine system (Mirena) (Cohen, 2007).
+On rare occasions, Sweet’s syndrome can also be triggered by the contraceptives, levonorgestrel/ethinyl estradiol (Triphasil) and levonorgestrel-releasing intrauterine system (Mirena) (Cohen, 2007).

 - Skin damage.
 When the skin is damaged or irritated, this can sometimes trigger the development of skin lesions, and this is known as pathergy.
 Potential irritants can even include natural products such as arnica cream (Shenefelt, 2011).

 - Overexposure to sunlight or ultraviolet (UV) light.
 This can sometimes trigger Sweet’s syndrome, but we are not entirely sure why this happens.

 Overall, in up to 71% of cases, there is no known trigger or underlying condition in Sweet’s syndrome (Tam and Ingraffea, 2015).
 However, Resende et al state that it is only in up to 50% (Resende et al, 2016).
 One of the reasons that these figures may vary is because in some countries Sweet’s syndrome is more likely to develop secondary to infection (Ginarte and Toribio, 2011:120).